 Several financial experts say the main way children learn about money is watching what their parents do.
 So while I received a crash course in flea market haggling, I was never really taught the proper way to ask for or negotiate a raise.
 With my first full-time paid internship out of college, I accepted their first salary offer, no questions asked.
 Granted, this was an entry-level position and, after countless unpaid internships in college, I felt lucky to be offered anything.
 Even if we'd ended up settling on the original offer, I would've felt more empowered as a young woman at least having done my part to close the wage gap.

 The value in teaching daughters how to negotiate a raise goes beyond the wage gap.
 The skill of asking for what you believe you deserve is essential when it comes to progressing in your career at all, making other important decisions like buying a new car or home, and even having healthy relationships.
 Parents can instill this lesson in their daughters either by having mock negotiations with them about a fictional job or real negotiations with them about real, everyday matters like allowance, snacks, or even TV time.
-Though it might seem odd at first,
+Though it might seem odd at first, practice makes perfect — and an empowered future for a female employee.

 2. How to make wise investments.